overbrowsing/pruner/README.md

 1. **Insert the HTML Snippet**: If you used the [Tile Maker](/tools/tile-maker/README.md), locate the exported HTML snippet in the image folder associated with the image name within the [processed folder](/tools/tile-maker/processed/).
 Copy this snippet into your web project where you want to display the images.

 2. **Update Parameters**: Update the image path `imagePath` parameter within the HTML snippet to point to the location of your tiles.
-Make sure to also configure any optional parameters (e.g.,`ROI`, `mobileBreak`, `mobileScale`) as necessary to suit your project.
+Make sure to also configure any optional parameters (e.g.,`ROI`, `mobileBreakpoint`, `mobileScale`) as necessary to suit your project.
 Remember to include `alt` text as well!

 3. **Include `pruner.js`**: To include the utility in your project.
 Add the either option before the closing `</html>` tag in your HTML file
     - **Option 1**: [Using locally](#download).